• Technical Blog Post

 Screw insertion friction diagram and plot

 Figure 2.
 (A) A screw being driven into wood experiences friction from two primary sources: (1) the displacement of wood by the tip and the rubbing action between the screw threads and the wood (fTip + fThread), and (2) the friction between the head and the wood once contact is established (fHead).
 These forces together determine the overall insertion torque.
-The image on the left shows the imprint left in the wood by a screw.
 (B) As installation progresses, fTip + fThread gradually increases, while fHead emerges only when the screw head contacts the wood (tC), rising sharply thereafter. (illustrative plot)

 While all of these factors impact insertion torque, specific gravity, grain orientation, and drive-in friction are the most important to watch out for in wood-to-wood connections.
 In steel-to-wood connections, head seating friction (torque) is also critical, as it can lead to the screw head snapping off or pose a safety risk to the operator.